Crown Colony of North Borneo: Administration

-For local administration, the colony was divided into four residencies overseen by a resident, which were sub-divided into districts overseen by district officers.
+For local administration, the colony was divided into four residencies overseen by a resident, which were subdivided into districts overseen by district officers.
 The district officer for the island of Labuan reported directly to the Chief Secretary.
-The districts were sub-divided into sub-districts overseen by assistant district officers.
+The districts were subdivided into sub-districts overseen by assistant district officers.
 Most district officers were expatriates, while the majority of assistant district officers were locally recruited.

 Within each district, village headmen were responsible for minor administrative tasks.
 Headmen reported to chiefs, who in turn reported to the district officer.
-The chiefs presided over native courts which dealt with breaches of native custom and Islamic law.
-District officers could also act in a magisterial capacity and had jurisdiction over civil actions, breaches of the laws of the Colony, and offences against the Penal Code.
+The chiefs presided over native courts, which dealt with breaches of native custom and Islamic law.
+District officers could also act in a magisterial capacity and had jurisdiction over civil actions, breaches of the laws of the colony, and offences against the penal code.

 In 1951, the Rural Development Ordinance provided for the establishment of local authorities in rural areas.
-The first such authority was set up in Kota Belud district on 1 January 1952 under the direction of the district and assistant district officers.
+The first such authority was set up in Kota Belud District on 1 January 1952 under the direction of the district and assistant district officers.
 Members of the local authority were entirely appointed, representing both the native population and the Chinese population of Kota Belud.
 This pattern was repeated throughout the territory as other rural authorities were established.

-An ordinance regarding urban government came into force on 1 July 1954.
-It allowed the creation of township authorities, town boards, and municipal councils.
-Jesselton and Sandakan became town board areas, and in 1955 Tawau and Labuan joined them.
+An ordinance regarding urban government came into force on 1 July 1954, which allowed for the creation of township authorities, town boards, and municipal councils.
+Jesselton and Sandakan became town board areas, as did Tawau and Labuan in 1955.
 Members of local councils were entirely appointed by the governor, though unofficial members were required to be in the majority.